Applications in progress

 If you can't come on the day of your hearing, mediation or compulsory conference, you can ask to change the date.

 Hearing times may change on the day.
-Check the time and location of your hearing after 4.30pm the day before at Today’s hearings.
+Check the time and location of your hearing the day before, from 4.30pm onwards, at Upcoming hearings.

 See also: How do I get the date of my hearing?